 Public Media Stations

-CPB requires public radio and television stations that receive its funding to engage in practices designed to reflect the diversity of the populations they serve.
-Diversity includes race, ethnicity, gender, age, religion, national origin, and economic status.
+CPB requires public radio and television stations that receive its funding to engage in practices designed to reflect the diversity of the communities they serve.
 Station grantees must:

-• Annually review and make any necessary revisions to the station's established diversity goal for its workforce, management, and boards, including community advisory boards and governing boards having governance responsibilities specific to or limited to broadcast stations.
+• Review and make any necessary revisions to the station's established representation goal for its workforce, management, and boards, including community advisory boards and governing boards having governance responsibilities specific to or limited to broadcast stations.

-• Maintain a diversity statement that defines how the station’s community is diverse; the extent to which the grantee's staff and governance reflect such diversity; the progress grantee has made to increase its diversity; and the grantee's diversity plans for the coming year.
+• Maintain a Community Representation Statement that defines how the station’s community is diverse; the extent to which the grantee's staff and governance represents the community; and the progress made toward its representation goals.
 The statement must be on the station website or available at the station's central office.

 • Require all employees, officers, and interns to have training on harassment prevention and implicit bias.

-CPB provides Community Service Grants to 76 minority public radio stations, including stations licensed to Native American tribes and historically Black colleges and universities (HBCUs).
-CPB also funds Native Voice One, the public radio distribution service that provides programming targeted to stations on Native reservations, including Native America Calling and National Native News.
+CPB provides 549 Community Service Grants, including to 74 public radio stations whose audiences are mostly minority, including stations licensed to Native American tribes and historically Black colleges and universities (HBCUs).
+CPB also funds Native Voice One, the public radio distribution service that provides programming targeted to stations on Native reservations, including Native America Calling and National Native News

 Public Media Organizations

-To attract diverse audiences to public media, CPB supports the development of innovative content and formats, as well as content reaching a multilingual society.
+To attract diverse audiences to public media, CPB supports the development of innovative content and formats, as well as content reaching a multilingual society, reflecting the diversity of cultures and life experiences.

 Urban Alternative Public Radio